 Education is a system that transfers knowledge or abilities.
 Knowledge of the world around us is provided by education, and when used effectively, it may transform it into something exceptional.
 In developed and advanced nations of the world, girl child education has been identified as a backbone for the thriving and improvement of their economies.

-According to UNICEF, around the world, 129 million girls are out of school, including 32 million of primary school age, and 97 million of secondary school age.
-Formal education of the girl child is therefore one topic that cannot be overemphasized.
+According to UNICEF, around the world, 129 million girls are out of school, including 32 million of primary school age and 97 million of secondary school age.
+Therefore, formal education of the girl child is one topic that needs to be addressed.